+(ii) “Calculation Period” means, for each Payment Date, the Interest Period (as defined in the Facility Agreement) ending on such date as set forth in Clause 8.2 of the Facility Agreement

+(iii) “Floating Rate Day Count Fraction” in respect of a LIBOR Advance means Actual/360 and in respect of an Alternate Base Rate Advance means Actual/365;

+(iv) “Floating Rate” means USD-LIBOR-BBA in respect of Calculation Periods (or portions thereof) during which Advances are LIBOR Advances and Alternate Base Rate in respect of Calculation Period (or portions thereof) during which Advances are Alternate Base Rate Advances.

+(v) “Reset Date” means the second Business Day prior to the first day of each Calculation Period;

+(vi) “Spread” means plus the Applicable Margin; and

+(vii) “Effective Date” means the date hereof.

+(c) on each Payment Date, the Trust shall pay to the Counterparty the Monies Received as of such Payment Date.

-In the event that there is no Winning Bidder (as defined in the G-Past LLC Agreement) on the Final Distribution Date, the Trust shall assign the Class B Interest to the Counterparty (subject to the Counterparty having fulfilled its payment obligations hereunder on the Final Distribution Date).
+(d) In the event that there is no Winning Bidder (as defined in the G-Past LLC Agreement) on the Final Distribution Date, the Trust shall assign the Class B Interest to the Counterparty (subject to the Counterparty having fulfilled its payment obligations hereunder on the Final Distribution Date).

-Interest on Unpaid Sums.
+2.3 2.6 Interest on Unpaid Sums.

-(a) If the Counterparty fails to pay any sum due from it under the Transaction on its due date (an “unpaid sum”), the Counterparty will pay default interest on such unpaid sum from its due date to the date of actual payment (after as well as before judgment) at a rate (the “Default Rate”) determined by the Calculation Agent to be 2% per annum above the rate which would be payable if the unpaid sum were a for a period equal to the period of non-payment divided into successive interest periods of such duration as shall be selected by the Calculation Agent (a “Default Interest Period”).
+(a) If the Counterparty fails to pay any sum due from it under the Transaction on its due date (an “unpaid sum”), the Counterparty will pay default interest on such unpaid sum from its due date to the date of actual payment (after as well as before judgment) at a rate (the “Default Rate”) determined by the Calculation Agent to be 2% per annum above the rate which would be payable if the unpaid sum were a Floating Amount LIBOR Advance for a period equal to the period of non-payment divided into successive interest periods of such duration as shall be selected by the Calculation Agent (a “Default Interest Period”).

 (b) Default interest will be payable by the Counterparty automatically and will be, to the extent permitted by law, compounded at the end of each Default Interest Period.